Canada Council for the Arts

 Killam Research Fellowships

 Killam Research Fellowships provide release time and are valued at $70,000 per year.
 The funds are paid to the university or research institution which employs the Fellow.
-The university or research institution that employs the Killam Research Fellow is expected to relieve him or her of all teaching and administrative responsibilities, and to continue to pay the Fellow's full salary and benefits during the full tenure of the fellowship.
+The university or research institution is expected to relieve the Fellow of all teaching and administrative responsibilities, and to continue to pay the Fellow's full salary and benefits during the full tenure of the fellowship.
 The fellowship funds assist the university or research institution in defraying the costs of replacing the Fellow and in paying the Fellow's salary and benefits during the two-year fellowship period.
 Fellowship recipients must obtain support for research and laboratory costs from other sources.

 Established scholars with substantial research publications over a significant period of time are eligible.
 Typically, the recipients of the Killam Research Fellowships awarded annually are full professors in Canadian universities with a track record of 20 years or more.
 The Fellowships allow them to pursue a specific research project in any of the fields of the humanities, the social sciences, the natural sciences, the health sciences, engineering and studies linking any of the disciplines within these fields.
 The Fellowships are offered for a period of two years, subject to review at the end of the first year.
 Canadians may hold the Fellowship in Canada and elsewhere, while permanent residents of Canada may hold the award only in Canada.